awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-codesource.md

 Configures the EB CLI to [deploy from a CodeCommit repository](eb-cli-codecommit.md), or disables CodeCommit integration and uploads the source bundle from your local machine\.

 **Note**
-Some regions don't offer CodeCommit\.
-The integration between Elastic Beanstalk and CodeCommit doesn't work in these regions\.
+Some AWS Regions don't offer CodeCommit\.
+The integration between Elastic Beanstalk and CodeCommit doesn't work in these Regions\.
-For information about the AWS services offered in each region, see [Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)\.
+For information about the AWS services offered in each Region, see [Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)\.

 ## Syntax<a name="eb3-codesourcesyntax"></a>